meghanlacoste/FrequencyTable/README.md

                     break;
                 }

+                //if the calc-method is invalid, sets the variation to invalid
                 default: {
+                    sdVar = INVALID;
                     System.out.println("INVALID CALC METHOD, variance can not be obtained");
                     break;
                 }

             }
-        }     // Pre-Conditions have not been met sdVar = INVALID;
+        }     // Pre-Conditions have not been met sdVar = INVALID; print message to user else {
-        else {
             sdVar = INVALID;
             System.out.println("INVALID VARIANCE");